-Condition requirement Means of monitoring during period under review Compliance achieved?
+Means of monitoring during period under Condition requirement review Compliance achieved?
 1. Only untreated timber packaging to be burned Consent no longer exercised N/A 2.
 Total volume not to exceed 4 m 3 Consent no longer exercised N/A 3.
 Best practicable option to minimise environmental effects Consent no longer exercised N/A 4.
 Regard to wind and weather conditions Consent no longer exercised N/A 5.
 Discharge not to give rise to contaminants beyond boundary Consent no longer exercised N/A 6.
 Discharge not to give rise to odour beyond the boundary Consent no longer exercised N/A 7.
 Records to be maintained of burning events Consent no longer exercised N/A 8.
 Consent lapse if not given effect before 2014 Consent no longer exercised N/A 9.
-(O. Optional review of consent Next scheduled optional review in June 2022.
-Recommendation attached in section 3.6 N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent N/A N/A
+C Optional review of consent No further option for review prior to expiry N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A